Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Mapping matter in the space-time of merging massive binary black holes

 Joint, contemporary observations of the GW and EM signals require the presence of a rich reservoir of gas present during the GW-driven inspiral phase, possibly in the form of a {\it circumbinary disc} surrounding the binary and of {\it mini discs}, which feed the individual black holes \citep[e.g.][]{Gold2014,tang18,Bowen18,Khan18}.

 Circumbinary discs have been extensively studied in hydro-dynamical simulations when the binary is far from coalescence to explore its gas-assisted secular orbital evolution \citep[e.g.][]{Haiman09,Cuadra2009,Lodato2009,Roedig12,Farris14,Tang17,tang18,Munoz-Lai2019,Moody2019,Duffell2020,Tiede2020}.
-Despite details on the relative sign of viscous and gravitational torques, for which there is a lively debate\footnote{There are studies indicating that the sign of the net torque on the binary depends on the thermal state and aspect ratio of the circumbinary disc.
-When the disk is warm and the aspect ratio large, $\sim 0.1$, the binary is seen to out-spiral.
-See e.g. \cite{Tiede2020} for details.}, there is general consensus that the binary carves a cavity in the gas but that accretion is never suppressed.

-A remarkable finding is that this type of environment appears to be present in the relativistic regime when the binary dynamics is GW-driven and the circumbinary disc decouples, the viscous time being longer than the GW-induced inspiral timescale.
+At present, there is consensus that the binary carves a cavity in the gas but that accretion is never suppressed.
+But, a remarkable finding is that this type of environment appears to be present even in the relativistic regime when the binary dynamics is GW-driven and the circumbinary disc decouples, the viscous time being longer than the GW-induced inspiral timescale.
 3D general relativity magneto-hydrodynamic simulations show that accretion continues all the way to the merger \citep{Gold2014,Farris2015,Khan18}.
-In particular, this holds true in presence of geometrically thick circumbinary discs (and regardless of mass ratio) for which the cavity contains considerable amount of gas, compared to thinner discs.
 The system evolves into a non-axisymmetric configuration with the cavity becoming highly lopsided and filled of tenuous, shocked plasma, in part ejected against the disc wall where it loses angular momentum to feed the black holes.
 This leads eventually to the formation of two narrow streams which periodically convey mass onto the black holes in the form of `mini discs' extending down to the innermost stable circular orbit \citep[e.g.][]{Bowen18,Bowen2019}. \citet{Bowen18} found that an $m = 1$ mode over-density, a `lump', forms at the inner edge of the circumbinary disc so that whenever each stream supplying the mini disc comes into phase with the lump this creates a modulation in the accretion flow at the beat frequency between the binary frequency and the lump’s mean orbital frequency \citep{Bowen2019}.

 In summary, spiral waves and asymmetries create periodicities in the accretion rates that uniquely mark massive binary black holes in the relativistic regime.
 Since decoupling may occur just when the two black holes enter the LISA band around $\sim 10^{-4}$ Hz, at a distance of $\sim 80$ gravitational radii, the occurrence of periodic gas flows could be revealed combining GW-EM observations.
 Periodicities appear to be a generic feature of these systems and may result in distinctive radiation features that could be detected by {\it Athena} in those nearby binaries (the \textit{platinum binaries}) for which sky localization allows for the detection of precursor emission during the final hundred to tens of cycles prior to coalescence.